 Days of Significance

-The department takes time to promote diversity and inclusion by celebrating days of significance.
+We take time to promote diversity and inclusion by celebrating days of significance.
 These days are supported corporately and by our employee networks and Diversity Co-Champions.

-The department has established a number of external partnerships as part of our commitment to diversity and inclusion.
+We have also established a number of external partnerships as part of our commitment to diversity and inclusion.

 DESE is a member of the following organisations: